 9- The movie progresses as the group travels through the mountains, enjoying the breathtaking views.
 And the occasional Pepsi (product placement done oh-so-subtly) Tanya and Zain continue to stay curt to each other and we see Adam and Resham being adorably cute.
 A certain Star Wars and Harry Potter reference in the movie made me giddy with happiness.
 Geek in me approves.

 10- In a scene, Adam sneezes and says “Alhumdulliah.”
 To which everyone reacts with a shocked expression, followed by a burst of laughter.
-Apparently, this was a weak attempt to tell us that Adam was a Muslim.
-Eh.
-Okay then.
-How convenient.
+Apparently, this was the director’s not-too-obvious attempt to tell us that Adam was a Muslim.
+So the people thinking haw haye yeh tou Chinese non-Muslim hai, can shut it.

 12- Meanwhile Adam gets random people to read out Resham’s diary into Google Translate to understand what she has written.
 Resham on the other hand has no clue that it’s day 4 and her diary is missing.
 Like come on.
 Am I the only one who keeps her journal closer than her kidney?